 . . . discovered, written, and published by Larry Berg

-Berg Timer calculation instructions are available below for all to know.
+The Berg Timer calculation instructions are available below.

 BT data can be purchased by year.
 Please see Products page for prices.

-I respectfully request that if you share any charts, data or quotes that you provide information regarding its source with a notation "source www.justgoodtiming.com".
-Thank you.
+I respectfully request that if you share any charts, data or quotes that you provide it's www.justgoodtiming.com source.

 Table of Contents

 Age 16 to 18, apathy

 The key to its use was its proper display.